kr-colab/diploSHIC/README.md

 you want to use a CPU-only implementation (probably) or a GPU implementation of tensorflow.
 See https://www.tensorflow.org/install/install_linux for install instructions.

+## Mac Installation

+1. install new versions of the compilers etc using brew (this seems to be the root of the issue) `brew install gcc gfortran libomp`
+2. set these environment variables export SYSTEM_VERSION_COMPAT=1 \\n && export LDFLAGS="-L/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib"
+build the diploshic packge from the root of the repo dir with pip install .

 ## Usage
 The main program that you will interface with is `diploSHIC`.
 This script is installed by default